Creed-Petitt/cloud-chat-backend/README.md

 # Cloud-Native LLM Gateway (Backend)

-This repository contains the cloud-native Spring Boot backend for AetheriusAI, a multimodal chat application.
+This repository contains the cloud-native Spring Boot backend for CloudChat, a multimodal chat application.
 The service functions as a secure and scalable gateway, providing a unified RESTful API to orchestrate interactions between clients and multiple LLM providers (OpenAI, Anthropic Claude, Google Gemini).
 It is configured for serverless deployment on Google Cloud Run and features a complete CI/CD pipeline for automated, zero-downtime deployments.

 ## Key Features